HaydenMcKenzie/frameworks/swot-tows.md

-## SWOT + TOWS
+# SWOT + TOWS
-# Simple Explanation
+## Simple Explanation
 SWOT identifies internal Strengths and Weaknesses, and external Opportunties and Threats.
 TOWS turns those into strategies.
+Mainly used in internal analysis.

-# Complex Explanation
+## Complex Explanation
 SWOT is an analytical tool to categorize company attributes and environmental factors.
 TOWS builds on this by mapping combinations (e.g. Strength-Oppotunity) to develop strategic options.

-# Example
+## Example
 ### Tech Startup
 - Strength: Agile Development
 - Weakness: Limited Funding